-Capricor leases facilities in Los Angeles, California from Cedars-Sinai Medical Center ("CSMC"), a related party (see Note 8 - "Related Party Transactions"), pursuant to a lease (the "Facilities Lease") entered into in 2014.
+Capricor leases facilities in Los Angeles, California from Cedars-Sinai Medical Center ("CSMC"), pursuant to a lease (the "Facilities Lease") entered into in 2014.
 Capricor has subsequently entered into several amendments modifying certain terms of the lease.
 In July 2022, we entered into an amendment for an additional 24-month period extending the term through July 31, 2024 with a monthly lease payment of \$10,707.
+We entered into another amendment effective August 1, 2024 pursuant to which Capricor was granted an option to extend the lease for an additional 24-month period extending the term through July 31, 2026 with a monthly lease payment of \$11,028.

-The Company entered into a lease agreement commencing October 1, 2021 with Altman Investment Co, LLC ("Altman") for office and laboratory space located at 10865 Road to the Cure, Suite 150, in San Diego, California (the "San Diego Lease").
+Capricor leases facilities in San Diego, California from Altman Investment Co., LLC ("Altman").
+The Company entered into a lease agreement commencing October 1, 2021 with Altman for 9,396 square feet of office and laboratory space (the "San Diego Lease").
 The rent is subject to a 3.0% annual rent increase during the initial lease term of five years, plus certain operating expenses and taxes.
 The San Diego Lease contains an option for Capricor to renew it for an additional term of five years.
-The Company has subsequently entered into several amendments to the San Diego Lease increasing the square footage of the premises and effective July 1, 2022 the monthly lease payment was increased to \$49,322 per month.
-Effective December 1, 2022, the monthly lease payment was increased to \$51,444 per month.
+The Company has subsequently entered into several amendments to the San Diego Lease increasing the square footage of the premises.
+Effective December 1, 2022, the monthly lease payment was \$51,444 per month.
+Effective October 1, 2023, the monthly lease payment was increased to \$58,409 per month.

 Effective November 1, 2021, the Company entered into a vivarium agreement with Explora BioLabs, Inc. ("Explora"), a Charles River Company, for vivarium space and services.
 Under the terms of the agreement, the Company is obligated to pay a base rent of \$4,021 per month for an exclusive large vivarium room located in San Diego, California.
-The lease term is for one-year and will automatically renew for additional successive one-year renewal terms unless either party provides the other party with 60-day written notice of its election not to renew prior to the end of the then-current term.
 In December 2022, we were notified by Explora of a monthly rent escalation of 4.5% bringing the base rent to approximately \$4,202 per month effective January 1, 2023.
-For ASC 842 purposes, we applied a lease term of five years.
+Additionally, effective January 1, 2024, we entered into an amendment for an additional 24-month period extending the term through December 31, 2025 with a monthly lease payment of \$4,370 commencing on January 1, 2024 with a 4.0% annual rent increase.